Presque Isle State Park

 This 65,000 square-foot, state-of-the-art, green-designed facility encourages visitors to experience the unique history and ever-changing, diverse ecosystems of Presque Isle State Park.

-Built to symbolize the peninsula in its architectural design, the TREC opened during 2006 and houses the park office, laboratories, and many opportunities for visitors.
+Built to symbolize the peninsula in its architectural design, the TREC opened during 2006 and is the first building in the Pennsylvania Bureau of State Parks to earn a LEED silver certification rating.
+This multi-functional building houses the park office, laboratories, and many opportunities for visitors.

 An educational center at heart, TREC is dedicated to teaching visitors about Presque Isle and the many different forms of life that inhabit this unique peninsula.
 TREC also serves as a center for research, contributing to conservation efforts and promoting environmental awareness, helping to preserve the unparalleled beauty of Presque Isle.